-Infinithéâtre’s stages exciting, entertaining, relevant theatre that explores and reflects the issues, challenges and possibilities of contemporary Québec from the perspective of its diverse English-language minority.
-Our work is driven by the fundamental belief that theatre that speaks to and about the lives, the hopes and the tragedies of its home community has the best possibility of creating an electric connection between stage and audience that is the essence of great theatre.
+Infinithéâtre stages exciting, entertaining, relevant theatre that explores and reflects the issues, challenges, and possibilities of contemporary Québec from the perspective of its diverse English-language minority.
+Our work is driven by the fundamental belief that theatre that speaks to and about the lives, the hopes, and the tragedies of its home community has the best possibility of creating an electric connection between stage and audience that is the essence of great theatre.

-Infinithéâtre is the one theatre in Québec (in French or English!) whose mission is to develop, promote, produce and broker only plays written or adapted by Québec writers and Indigenous writers from within the territory called Canada.
-We do this, because we believe fundamentally that producing our own writers will generate subject matter and themes relevant to Montréal and Québec and result in the strongest possible engagement and live interaction with our audience.
+Infinithéâtre is the one theatre in Québec (in French or English!) whose mission is to develop, promote, produce, and broker only plays written or adapted by Québec writers and Indigenous writers from within the territory called Canada.
+We do this because we believe fundamentally that producing our own writers will generate subject matter and themes relevant to Montréal and Québec and result in the strongest possible engagement and live interaction with our audience.

-150 years ago, Montreal was the acknowledged centre of power and finance for all of Canada.
-Fifty years ago, with writers like Hugh MacLennan, Mordecai Richler and Leonard Cohen, Montréal was still the creative engine of the English Canadian Literary scene.
-The Quiet Revolution, the Québec independence movement, the great Anglo Exodus of 1970’s, the rise of Toronto as the metropolis of Canada and the financial bonanza of the hydrocarbon exploitation in the West, totally metamorphosed Canada and left English-language Montréalers wondering if we are outliers on the fringe of Mainstream Canada.
+150 years ago, Montréal was the acknowledged centre of power and finance for all of Canada.
+Fifty years ago, with writers like Hugh MacLennan, Mordecai Richler, and Leonard Cohen, Montréal was still the creative engine of the English Canadian Literary scene.
+The Quiet Revolution, the Québec independence movement, the great Anglo Exodus of 1970s, the rise of Toronto as the metropolis of Canada, and the financial bonanza of the hydrocarbon exploitation in the West totally metamorphosed Canada and left English-language Montréalers wondering if we are outliers on the fringe of Mainstream Canada.

 Who are we, the English-language writers and theatre workers of Québec, now?
-Increasingly we are culturally-diverse-minority-language-proudly-English-Québecker-Canadians.
+Increasingly, we are culturally-diverse, minority-language, proudly English Québecker-Canadians.
 Infinithéâtre tries, with our work, to reflect this unique existential nexus.

 Québec is our home.
 We are comfortable with, even proud to be part of, the distinct society of Québec.
-Infinithéâtre refers to itself as, ‘Le théâtre Québecois in English”.
-Just read the article I wrote for Le Devoir on this subject.
-Some of the Tsunami of comments my article provoked will illustrate how confusing it can be to be an English–language Québecker:
+Infinithéâtre refers to itself as "Le théâtre Québecois in English”.
+Just read the article AD Emeritus Guy Sprung wrote for Le Devoir on this subject.
+Some of the tsunami of comments this article provoked will illustrate how confusing it can be to be an English–language Québecker.

-(The Montreal Gazette printed a translated version of the Devoir article.)
+(The Montréal Gazette printed a translated version of the Devoir article.)

 Infinithéâtre has, on occasion, crossed the language divide.
-The Jean Duceppe Theatre Company translated our world premiere of Trevor Ferguson’s play, “Long, Long, Short, Long” and produced it as, “Le Pont”, for the their subscription season in Place des Arts.
-More recently, when we premiered Alyson Grant’s play, “Conversion”, we ran French surtitles on some nights, attracting French-speaking audiences, a practice we would eventually like to normalize.
-This last spring, Howard Rosenstein, star of our long-running “Kafka’s Ape”, performed the Herculean task of learning the play in French so we could tour “Le Singe de Kafka” to French Maisons de la Culture in Montreal.
+The Jean Duceppe Theatre Company translated our world premiere of Trevor Ferguson’s play, Long, Long, Short, Long, and produced it as Le Pont for the their subscription season in Place des Arts.
+More recently, when we premiered Alyson Grant’s play, Conversion, we ran French surtitles on some nights, attracting French-speaking audiences, a practice we would eventually like to normalize.
+This last spring, Howard Rosenstein, star of our long-running Kafka’s Ape, performed the Herculean task of learning the play in French so we could tour Le Singe de Kafka to French Maisons de la Culture in Montreal.